volca-io/docs/docs/project-setup/02-run-locally.md

 yarn start
 ```

-This command will make the Volca web app available on `http://127.0.0.1:3000` and the backend API available on `http://localhost:4000`.
+This command will make the Volca dashboard available on `http://127.0.0.1:3000`, the API on `http://localhost:4000` and the landing page on `http://localhost:3001`.

 Congrats, now you can start building features using your favorite IDE!